The Boston region of National Novel Writing Month has developed a series of customs and traditions in the past few years.

 At the end of every National Novel Writing Month in Boston since 2006, prizes have been awarded to wrimos who have distinguished themselves in some way.
 While the prizes are all equally desirable, the first among equals is the “Excellence in Literary Monthly Overachievement,” or ELMO, award.
 But why ELMO?

 Elmo, the Sesame Street character, became the unofficial mascot for NaNoBoston that year.
-Travis and Anna, both freshly–minted MLs at that time, were scouting write-in locations one October day.
+Travis and Jordan, both freshly–minted MLs at that time, were scouting write-in locations one October day.
 It had been a long and tiring series of visits to unenthusiastic shopkeepers and restaurateurs, trying in vain to convince them that letting a group of people come in, take up tables for a couple of hours, and write was a good idea.

 It was later that night, when brainstorming about prize ideas (new at the time) that one of them (no one remembers who) came up with the idea of calling the biggest prize the ELMO.
 A suitable backronym was coined, and the rest of the idea came together.